Polysiphonia: Reproduction and life cycle

 The life-cycle of the red algae has three stages (triphasic).
-In Polysiphonia it consists of a sequence of a gametangial, carpospoangial and tetrasporangial phases.
+In Polysiphonia it consists of a sequence of a gametangial, carposporangial and tetrasporangial phases.
 Male (haploid) plants (the male gametophytes) produce spermatia and the female plants (the female gametophytes) produce the carpogonium (the haploid carpogonium) which remains attached to the parent female plant.
 After fertilization the diploid nucleus migrates and fuses with an auxiliary cell.
 A complex series of fusions and developments follow as the diploid zygote develops to become the carposporophyte, this is a separate phase of the life-cycle and is entirely parasitic on the female, it is surrounded by the haploid pericarp of the parent female plant.
 The diploid carpospores produced in the carposporangium when released are non-motile, they settle and grow to form filamentous diploid plants similar to the gametophyte.
 This diploid plant is the tetrasporophyte which when adult produced spores in fours after meiosis.
 These spores settle and grow to become the male and female plants thus completing the cycle.